dmarticus/dmarticus.github.io/_posts/2025-12-19-we-have-new-york-at-home.md

 More clothes, more objects, more "just in case" adds up.
 Physical clutter and attention debt.

-This is extra true because my Seattle setup is already great.
+I was surprised to notice this because my Seattle setup felt perfect to me before I left.
 My wife and I love our place.
 It's beautiful, it's great for entertaining, the view is good.
 My eight sleep mattress has ruined all other beds for me.
 But like anything else, stuff accumulates, and it's weirdly hard to let things go once they've been added to the fold.
+Living with less helped me notice the accumulation.

 I want my place to feel light enough that it doesn't pre-tire me, and nice enough that I’m not collecting stuff just to compensate for anything.